 Image: Google Optimize Customized Targeting Options

 Step Six: That’s literally all there is to it!
 Once you’re satisfied with how your page variants and audiences are customized, you can go ahead and either schedule or start your CRO test.

-Thanks for checking out our beginner’s guide to setting up your own website CRO test in 2021!
+Thanks for checking out our beginner’s guide to setting up your own website CRO test!